enu-sav/minimap-creator/README.md

 - `minor-borders` - country codes and _admin levels_ to show as minor borders, format: `cc:level,cc:level,...`
 - `micro-borders` - country codes and _admin levels_ to show as micro borders, format: `cc:level,cc:level,...`
 - `border-width-factor` - scale of the borders width, default 1
+- `waterway-width-factor` - scale of the waterway width, default 1
+- `place-size-factor` - scale of the places, default 1
 - `highlight-admin-area` - OSM ID or name (local or slovak) of the area to highlight
 - `hillshading-opacity` - opacity of the hillshading in range from 0 (no shading, default) to 1 (full shading)
 - `watershed-name` - name of watershed to render